 - Tend to be more affordable than a similar gyuto

-- Scrape ingredients off the chopping board easily using the flat blade
+- Scrape ingredients off the chopping board using the flat blade

-The santoku offers a small, lightweight tool that has excellent balance and feels great in the hand.
-This is a popular option with smaller cooks who don’t like the thought of wielding a large blade in the kitchen.
+The Santoku is a compact, lightweight knife that has exceptional balance and feels great in hand.
+This cutting tool would be ideal for the smaller chef who doesn’t like wielding a large blade in the kitchen.